Advertisement

 Q: How can inflammatory bowel disease (IBD) affect my sex life?

-A: Inflammatory bowel disease, as well as the surgery and medicines used to treat it, can all affect your sex life.
+A: Inflammatory bowel disease, as well as the surgery and medicines used to treat it, can affect your sex life.
 Sometimes, you may just feel too tired to have sex.
 You may also have emotional issues related to the disease.
 For instance, you may not feel as confident about your body as you did before you got the disease.
-Even though it may be embarrassing, it is important to talk to your doctor if you are having sexual problems.
-She or he may have treatments that can help.
+Even though it may be uncomfortable, it is important to talk to your healthcare provider (HCP) if you are having sexual problems.
+They may have treatments that can help.

 Q: If I have inflammatory bowel disease (IBD), is pregnancy safe for me?